gianbdev/gianbdev/README.md

 * 👋 Hi there!
 I'm Giancarlo, a software engineer with a preference for the backend although I like angular and nuxt.js on the frontend
 * I can build scalable and concurrent RESTful APIs.
 * .NET and Laravel are Framework's that I like as well.
-* Lately I'm enjoying working with TypeScript and Go to develop scalable solutions.
+* Lately I'm enjoying working with TypeScript and Go to develop solutions.

 <!-- Adding margin bottom to create space -->